 42 of 45

-When Japanese internment ended in 1945, many internees — grappling with poverty and continued discrimination — struggled to rebuild their lives.
-That's why after the war, many Japanese-Americans did not return to the West Coast, and instead resettled on the East Coast and in the Midwest.
+When Japanese internment ended in 1945 and 1946, many internees — grappling with poverty and continued discrimination — struggled to rebuild their lives.
+That's why, after the war, some Japanese Americans did not return to the West Coast, and instead resettled on the East Coast and in the Midwest.
 Ansel Adams/Library of Congress

 43 of 45

-While the lives of most Japanese-Americans would indeed never be the same, Japanese-Americans abstained from demanding redress.
+While the lives of most Japanese Americans would indeed never be the same, many abstained from demanding redress for years.

 In an interview with NPR, internee John Tateishi said that after internment ended, "There were no complaints, no big rallies or demands for justice because it was not the Japanese way."